-As at the end of 2018, the total leased area of the Group reached 270,000 sq.m., and achieved total revenue from property rent amounting to approximate RMB158 million for the whole year.
-The EVOC City Plaza in Hangzhou had completed in 2017, with the total gross floor area of approximate 66,000 sq.m. have been rented.
-EVOC High Profile Office Park in Guangming Hi-tech Park of Shenzhen was completed in 2014, and the gross floor area is approximate 245,000 sq.m.
-The project includes a research and development office building, two buildings of plants and one apartment block with a gross floor area of approximate 58,000 sq.m., approximate 92,000 sq.m. and approximate 55,000 sq.m., respectively.
-Besides, it owns an underground parking lot occupying approximate 40,000 sq.m.
-The area being rented in the Park reached 90%.
-Shenzhen EVOC Technology Building was completed in 2007, with a total gross floor area of approximate 62,000 sq.m.
-Other than a small portion of the area is occupied for self-used, all the units in the building were rented.
-A gross floor area of approximate 50,000 sq.m. at the offices of section A1 of Wuxi SHIOC International Outsourcing Base ("Wuxi") as well as a gross floor area of approximate 54,000 sq.m. of shops have been available for rent.
-There was a gross floor area of approximate 53,000 sq.m. at the offices of phase 1 and 2 of Homer's International Garden which is located at Dianshan Lake in Kunshan and part of it was currently rented.
+As at the end of 2019, the total leased area of the Group reached 270,000 sq.m., achieving total property rental revenue of approximately RMB169 million for the whole year.
+The EVOC Technology Building in Hangzhou was completed in 2017, and a gross floor area of approximately 66,000 sq.m. was rented other than a portion for self-use.
+EVOC High Profile Office Park in Guangming Hi-tech Park of Shenzhen was completed in early 2014 with a gross floor area of approximately 245,000 sq.m..
+The project includes one research and development office building, two buildings of plants and one furnished apartment building with an approximate gross floor area of 58.000 sg.m., 92.000 sg.m. and 55,000 sq.m. respectively, as well as an underground parking lot occupying approximately 40,000 sg.m.; 90% of the park was leased.
+Shenzhen EVOC Technology Building was completed in 2007 with a gross floor area of approximately 62,000 sq.m..
+Other than keeping a small portion for self-use, all the units in the building were rented.
+For Section A1 of Wuxi SHIOC International Outsourcing Base ("Wuxi"), offices with a gross floor area of approximately 50,000 sq.m. and commercial lots with a gross floor area of approximately 54,000 sq.m. were available for lease.
+Phases 1 and 2 of Homer's International Garden at Dianshan Lake in Kunshan have a gross floor area of approximately 47,000 sq.m. for office use, and part of it was rented.